emrecncelik/sts-benchmark-tr/README.md

 # STSb Turkish

 Semantic textual similarity dataset for the Turkish language.
 It is a machine translation (Azure) of the [STSb English](http://ixa2.si.ehu.eus/stswiki/index.php/STSbenchmark) dataset.
 This dataset is not reviewed by expert human translators.

-## How to download in Python
+Also available in [HuggingFace Datasets](https://huggingface.co/datasets/emrecan/stsb-mt-turkish).

+## Download
+### From the repository
 ```python
 import io
 import requests